seeess1/seeess1.github.io/projects-tennis.md

 ## Fun

 My friend Michael and I created bagel-themed grips for tennis rackets.
 Michael is the mastermind behind the concept and artwork.
-I put together our website, which includes scores from pro tennis matches across the globe that I scrape via a cloud-based Python script I wrote.
+I put together [our website](https://www.bageled.nyc/), which includes a cloud-based Python script for scraping scores from pro tennis matches across the globe:

 ```python
 def score_analyzer():